Donald Trump, Who Spends An Average Of Six Hours A Week Golfing, Says He Has No Time For Mueller Interview

 — Luna Lovegood ✨????✨ (@LunaLuvgood2017) May 6, 2018

-It is not clear yet if Donald Trump plans to sit for an interview with Robert Mueller, but if the president’s schedule is too crunched there is always one solution on the table — the two could meet on the golf course.
+It is not clear yet if Donald Trump plans to sit for an interview with Robert Mueller, but if the president’s schedule is too crunched, there is always one solution on the table: the two could meet on the golf course.